bacionejs/byte-armada/README.md

 It supports a 2,000 byte payload, but anything above 200 is unreliable — **not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced image processing built into native phone scanners**.

 RTC handshakes (SDP) are 1,600 bytes, and compression only brings that down to 700.
 So I implemented **SDP elision**, stripping out shared boilerplate, reducing the payload to just 130. 🎉

+# Developer Reflections

+I made this game as an experiment in simplifying real-time tactics.
+Instead of choosing individual units from a list, I wanted to try using sliders to influence the overall composition — hoping that interesting tactics would emerge from minimal controls.
+Sliders have been explored in other games, so it’s not an original concept — just that my controls support quick decisions.
+In the end, the single-player mode feels limited, and the player-versus-player mode tends to result in stalemates.
+So in that sense, it didn’t succeed — but maybe it’ll inspire someone else to make something better.